shakfu/py-js/README.md

-# pymax
+# py for max

-an attempt to make a max external for python
+An attempt to make a max external for python